How to Fix a Sink Stopper Stuck in Closed Position?

 - Vinegar and baking soda (for cleaning)

-- Brush or old toothbrush
+- A brush or an old toothbrush

 - Towels or rags